SQADIRKVM/prepzy-pyq/README.md

 1. Open the application
 2. Click on **Settings** (gear icon) in the sidebar
 3. Navigate to **API Keys** section
-4. Select your preferred AI provider (DeepSeek or OpenRouter)
+4. Select your preferred AI provider (Gemini, DeepSeek, or OpenRouter)
-5. Enter your AI API key (required - either DeepSeek or OpenRouter)
+5. Enter your AI API key (required - choose one: Gemini, DeepSeek, or OpenRouter)
 6. Enter your YouTube API key (optional)
 7. Click **Save**

 > **Note**: Basic text extraction works without API keys, but AI analysis and video resources require them.
-You only need **one** AI API key (either DeepSeek or OpenRouter), not both.
+You only need **one** AI API key (Gemini, DeepSeek, or OpenRouter), not all three.

 ---